 Biography

-Alice Whealin is an Arlington, Virginia-based artist who works primarily in ink and watercolor.
-Whealin has exhibited her artwork extensively in the District of Columbia metropolitan area.
+Whealin has exhibited her artwork extensively in the Washington metropolitan area.
 She has exhibited at The Painting Center in New York and at the Museo Della Carta in Fabriano, Italy.
-She has an artwork in the permanent collection of the Museo Della Carta, Fabriano, Italy and in private collections
+She has artworks in the permanent collection of the Museo Della Carta, Fabriano, Italy and in private collections.
+Whealin was awarded a Teaching Fellowship to attend The School of the Museum of Fine Arts, Boston, MA.
+She was selected for a six year studio residency at the Arlington Arts Center, VA

 Statement

 I make artworks inspired by landscape, human and animal biology.
-Themes surrounding the survival of the human spirit are also linked to the central role that nature has had in my work for many years By combining gestural drawing, saturated color, and organic forms, I create lively and meticulously structured abstract artworks
+Themes surrounding the survival of the human spirit are linked to the central role that nature has had in my work for many years

 The survival of the human spirit continues to be a central theme in my work.
 Within these serious themes, I strive for an ebullience that offers spiritual renewal